 Annual business attire clothing drive to be held

-Beginning Wednesday, Jan.
-25, Princeton University is conducting its annual clothing drive to benefit Dress for Success, HomeFront's Suitably Dressed, UIH's Operation Fatherhood and Isles — all Mercer County organizations that collect gently used business attire for men and women.
+Beginning Wednesday, January 24, Princeton University is conducting its annual clothing drive to benefit Dress for Success, HomeFront’s Suitably Dressed, UIH’s Operation Fatherhood, and Mercer Street Friends, all Mercer County organizations that collect “gently used” business attire for men and women.

 In addition, this year we are pleased be supporting Tiger Threads, a clothing lending program offered through Princeton University’s Career Services for Princeton University students in need of professional attire for job interviews.

-All clothing goes to help individuals who are entering or re-entering the workforce, and all types of business and business-casual clothing in good condition are needed.
+All clothing go to help individuals who are entering or re-entering the workforce and all types of business and business-casual clothing in good condition are needed.
 These include suits, dress slacks, khakis, dress shirts, collared casual shirts, blazers, skirts, sweaters, dresses, jackets, coats, ties, shoes, belts, jewelry, handbags and other accessories.
 We will also be collecting used eyeglasses to donate to Lions Club International.

 Volunteers are needed during collection hours.
-For more information or to volunteer to assist with the clothing drive, contact Erin Metro in the Office of Community and Regional Affairs at email@example.com or 609-258-5144.
+For more information, or to volunteer to assist with the clothing drive, contact Erin Metro in Community and Regional Affairs at firstname.lastname@example.org or 609-258-5144.

-The drive is sponsored by the Office of Community and Regional Affairs, the Department of Building Services, the Office of Design and Construction, and the Office of the Provost.
+The drive is sponsored by the Office of Community and Regional Affairs, the Department of Building Services, the Office of Design and Construction, Career Services and the Office of the Provost.